-Accessories and Supplies Used with Beneficiary-Owned Equipment - JA DME
+Beneficiary-Owned Equipment When Billing for Accessories and Supplies - JA DME

 Suppliers must ensure that the beneficiary-owned equipment information is on file with Medicare Fee- for-Service (FFS) to avoid denials.
 Suppliers are reminded that additional documentation is required in situations where supplies and accessories are provided for a piece of equipment not paid for by Medicare FFS.
 In addition, drugs used with a nebulizer or external infusion pump would be considered supplies to a covered piece of DME.